-As a part of a larger, more comprehensive, addiction treatment program, much of our holistic detox is rooted in science-backed, evidence-based services where such evidence exists, while also providing a more integrated approach to whole-body health that alternative medicine can offer.
+As a part of a larger, more comprehensive, addiction treatment program, much of our holistic detox is rooted in science-backed, evidence-based services while also providing a more integrated approach to whole-body health that only alternative medicine can offer.
 For example, many holistic detox programs include the use of traditional practices like acupuncture, massage, and meditation.
 At times, acute detoxing from illicit and prescription drugs or alcohol may require a temporary visit to an acute care facility for the administration of select, essential medications for safety and standard medical protocols.
 If needed, we provide referrals to these acute care facilities.
 However, the ultimate goal of holistic drug detox is to halt or at least significantly reduce all prescription medications and achieve improved natural mental health.

 What to Expect From Holistic Detox at Alternative to Meds Center

 At Alternative to Meds Center, we firmly believe in the benefits of addressing the whole person during the prescription drug holistic detoxification process.
 To reduce and remove the toxic burden these substances can cause on your body and brain, it is important to begin with a series of lab tests designed to give our practitioners a comprehensive picture of the toxins affecting your life as well as your unique biochemical makeup.
-In addition, we will assess any present physical, neurological, and mental health issues that may manifest along with substance dependence, including depression, anxiety, fibromyalgia, malnutrition, cardiovascular issues, kidney, and liver deterioration, and more.
+In addition, we will assess any present physical, neurological, and mental health issues that may manifest along with substance dependence, including depression, anxiety, fibromyalgia, malnutrition, and more.

 Based on your lab and examination results, we will build a personalized, comprehensive holistic detoxification program for you.